 Both the Burrow and Miller families have been in America for many generations.
 The Burrow family first settled in upstate New York (primarily in the Jamestown and Cooperstown areas) and then came to northeast Iowa.
 The ancestors of the Miller family can be traced back to the Pilgrims (in particular John Alden, Pricilla Mullins, and William Bradford).
 (Their genealogy is given here.)
 In summer, 2000, David Burrow was pleased to make a "pilgrimage" to Plymouth, Massachusetts, where he saw the graves of some of his ancestors and walked the shores where they first landed in the New World, 380 years earlier.

-Recently David's sister Margaret has done extensive research on the family tree.
-She has found that almost every branch was in America before the United States was a country.
+More recently David's brother Paul and his sister Margaret have done extensive research on the family tree.
+They found that almost every branch was in America before the United States was a country.
 The earliest trace of a Burrow ancestor in this country was John Burrow, who was born at Ulster, New York in 1751.
 An even earlier American ancestor was Abraham Ryken, who was granted a patent for land in the New Amsterdam colony in 1640.
 Other ancestors were in Massachusetts, Connecticut, New York, and Pennsylvania in the late 1600s and early 1700s.

 These ancestors came to North America from all over Europe--including England, Wales, Holland, Germany, France, and Switzerland.
 They include Jesse de Forest, a Belgian Huguenot who planned the founding of New Amsterdam but never made it to the New World.
 A monument to him presented by the King of Belgium stands in New York's Battery Park.
 His ancestor (and also Mr. Burrow's ancestor) Louis de Forest, was born in Forest-en-Cambrésis, France in 1379.
 Another branch of the family tree includes King Henry VIII and his mistress Mary de Berkeley.
 The king's lineage can easily be traced back four more generations to Isabeau of Bavaria, who was born around 1370.
 In addition to the Europeans who came to the New World, there is also a small amount of native American (i.e.: Indian) ancestry.